Top call center KPIs to track in your cloud call center

 - Time in queue: How long until a caller gets to speak with an agent.

-Tools that help you measure call centre KPIs
+Tools that help you measure call center KPIs

-- Cloud contact centre software with integrated reporting – agents and managers can access the data they need whenever they need it.
+- Cloud contact center software with integrated reporting – agents and managers can access the data they need whenever they need it.

 - Real-time dashboards for agents and managers – provides access to the KPI, so everyone knows where they stand.